LivioAlvarenga/template-next-app-fullstack/README.md

-npm install zod # Install zod to use types in NodeJs and validate data npm install zod-validation-errors # Install zod-validation-errors to use custom errors in zod npm install axios # Install axios to make http requests
+npm install zod # Install zod to use types in NodeJs and validate data npm install zod-validation-errors # Install zod-validation-errors to use custom errors in zod npm install axios # Install axios to make http requests npm install -D tailwind-variants # Install tailwind-variants to use variants in TailwindCSS npm install -D tailwind-merge # Install tailwind-merge to use merge in TailwindCSS
 ```

 ---